kyuupichan/electrumx/docs/peer_discovery.md

 server.add_peer
 ---------------

-:func:`server.add_peer` is intended for a new server to get itself in the connected set.
+`server.add_peer` is intended for a new server to get itself in the connected set.

-A server receiving a :func:`server.add_peer` call should not replace existing information about the host(s) given, but instead schedule a separate connection to verify the information for itself.
+A server receiving a `server.add_peer` call should not replace existing information about the host(s) given, but instead schedule a separate connection to verify the information for itself.